wikimedia/mediawiki-extensions-DrawioEditor/README.md

-# MediaWiki draw.io editor plugin
+# MediaWiki draw.io editor extension

-This is a MediaWiki plugin that integrates the draw.io flow chart editor.
+This is a MediaWiki extension that integrates the draw.io flow chart editor and allows inline editing of charts.

 # Warnings
 **Please read these warnings carefully before use**: